Organoboron chemistry: Transmetalation and coupling

+In a variant on the Ullmann coupling, copper and atmospheric oxygen catalyze nucleophilic substitution of potassium aryltrifluoroborates:

 Reducing agents

 Borane hydrides such as 9-BBN and L-selectride (lithium tri(sec-butyl)borohydride) are reducing agents.
 An asymmetric catalyst for carbonyl reductions is the CBS catalyst, which relies on boron coordination to the carbonyl oxygen.

 Other synthetic applications

 Alcohols

 Homologated primary alcohols result from the treatment of organoboranes with carbon monoxide and a hydride:

 Tertiary alcohols with two identical groups attached to the alcohol carbon may be synthesized through an alkynylborane double migration:

 Carbonyl groups

-Organoborates anions reductively eliminate against acyl halides.
+Organoborate anions reductively eliminate against acyl halides.
 Here, the borate was generated from tri(cyclopentyl)borane and phenyllithium; the three cyclopentyl groups do not significantly migrate:

+Alkenes

+Similar to the Peterson olefination, anionic borenes react with carbonyls to form alkenes.

 Applications

 Organoboron chemistry is mainly of commercial value in the pharmaceutical industry.

 Triethylborane was used to ignite the JP-7 fuel of the Pratt & Whitney J58 variable cycle engines powering the Lockheed SR-71 Blackbird.

 Organoboron compounds have long been discussed for use as boron delivery agents in neutron capture therapy of cancer.